Draft Top: Here's What Happened After Shark Tank

 Draft Top after Shark Tank

 The company continued to forge ahead regardless, and by November 2021, it launched its third iteration of the Draft Top.
 Further development based on customer feedback brought yet another version in October 2022 — this time with a major improvement.
-Known as the DT Lift, the all-new device now lifts and removes the lid from the can.
+Known as the DT Lift, the device lifted and removed the lid from the can.
 Previously, the cut lid would drop into the can, and you would have to remove it by hand or let it sink to the bottom.

-Alternate design options have also been added to the product line, including a limited edition camouflage pattern called Maverick, and a Ghost edition, which comes in white with pale gray.
+Alternate design options have also been added to the product line, including a limited edition camouflage pattern called Maverick and a Ghost edition, which comes in white with pale gray.
 The devices are also offered in two- or four-pack bundles.
-A limited run of bespoke can clips was available for a short time, which made it possible to balance mini-liquor bottles, aka nips, on open-top cans, slowly releasing the spirits into a drink as it was sipped.
-These have since sold out.
+What started as a limited run of bespoke can clips – which made it possible to balance mini-liquor bottles, aka nips, on open-top cans to slowly release the spirits — have since become regularly stocked items, so great was their popularity.

 Is Draft Top still in business?

-Returning to what worked in the past, the company utilized crowdsourcing again, this time to fund the development and manufacturing of the Draft Top Pro.
-With two separate campaigns running simultaneously on Kickstarter and Indiegogo, the current amount raised is over $106,000.
-An update for contributors posted on August 2, 2023, states that the device is in pre-production and being tested, but that tooling had already begun, and a video of the sample in action was provided.
+Returning to what worked in the past, the company used crowdsourcing again, this time to fund the development and manufacturing of the Draft Top Pro.
+With two separate campaigns running simultaneously on Kickstarter and Indiegogo, which raised a combined $212,046.

 What's next for Draft Top?

-With an average five-out-of-five-star rating on its customer review portal, a recent feature on the outdoor product review site Tailgating Challenge, and a shout-out in New York Magazine's The Strategist, the company shows no signs of slowing down any time soon.
+Toting an average 4.3 star reviews on Amazon, collaborations with influencers big and small, and a shout-out in New York Magazine's The Strategist, the company shows no signs of slowing down anytime soon.
 Savvy retail management has landed Draft Top Lift displays in Snap-On tool stores, as well as in Spec's Wine, Spirits & Finer Foods liquor stores throughout the state of Texas.
+But Draft Top wasn't satisfied with this, so they expanded their retail availability more to nationwide chains like Bass Pro Shop and Cabela's.